YeferYV/RetroNvim/README.md

 <details open><summary></summary>

-Text objects that has a `@` prefix requires a treesitter-grammar, retronvim installs by default treesitter-grammars for `python`, `bash`, `javascript`, `json`, `html`, `css`, `c`, `lua`.
+Text objects that has a `@` prefix requires a treesitter parser, neovim version `0.10` or newer comes with treesitter parsers for
-Install treesitter-grammar for your programming language with `:TSInstall <your programming language>`.
+`c`, `lua`, `markdown`.

-Example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp` (cpp treesitter-grammar requires a cpp compiler)
+Install treesitter parser for your programming language with `:TSInstall <your programming language>` ( on Windows 10/11 `:TSInstall` requires `scoop install zig` )( on MacOS `https://brew.sh` installs `gcc` which is required by `:TSInstall` ).

-Recommended: for new retronvim releases update neovim extensions with `:Lazy update` then update all the treesitter-grammars with `:TSUpdate` then relaunch vscode
+Example: in normal mode type `:` to open vim-command-line then type `TSInstall cpp`

-(just in case you find warnings or text-object not working as previous release)
+Tip: for new retronvim releases you need to install again all your the treesitter parsers

-Tip: to make a clean neovim-extensions/tressitter-grammar installation remove the folder `rm -rf ~/AppData/Local/nvim-data` (on linux and mac), `rm -r -force ~/.local/share/nvim` (on Windows 10/11) and relaunch vscode
+Tip: to make a clean tressitter parser installation remove the folder `rm -rf ~/.vscode/extensions/yeferyv.retronvim-0.1.0/nvim/plugins/site/pack/deps/opt/nvim-treesitter/parser` (on linux and mac), `rm -r -force ~/.vscode/extensions/yeferyv.retronvim-0.1.0/nvim/plugins/site/pack/deps/opt/nvim-treesitter/parser` (on Windows 10/11)

 </details>